New sloth Encounters in the United States are available around the country to satisfy those sloth cravings.

 Billings, MT 59106

-Find a map of this New Sloth Exhibits in Billings, MT below (map)
+Find a map of this New Sloth Exhibits in Billings, MT here (map)

 She’ll be in the tropical building once she gets out of quarantine, as all new additions to the zoo must do to make sure they are safe to mix with the other animals.

-View a map to plan your next sloth exhibit adventure below (map)
+View a map to plan your next sloth Encounters adventure here (map)

-The snow leopard enclosure is being renovated to more accurately reflect a tropical environment, such as a sloth is used to living in in the wild.
+The snow leopard enclosure is being renovated to more accurately reflect a tropical environment, such as a sloth is used to live in the wild.
 You can find it in the South American area near the Chilean flamingos.

 New Sloth Exhibit Coming to Louisville Zoo Video Coming Soon